shrrdz/graphics-linear-algebra/README.md

 if you are looking for a math or linear algebra library for *OpenGL*, I'd recommend using more vast and sophisticated libraries, like [GLM](https://github.com/g-truc/glm).

+Library also contains various additional functions that are not necessarily related to computer graphics.

+## Conventions
 All matrices are column-major by default and the transformation matrices follow the right handed coordinate system:
 ```cpp
     +y